Prismik/prismik.github.io/content/projects/slash/index.md

 In that blueprint, two things happen:

-1. A linetrace from a point slightly above the character's location.
-When it succeeds, we get a hit result that will have an associated physical material (make sure to setup the `default` mapping as a fallback).
+1. A line trace from a point slightly above the character's location.
+When it succeeds, we get a hit result that will have an associated physical material (make sure to set up the `default` mapping as a fallback).
 2. Find the physical material in our data asset and play the sound associated with it.

 {{< blueprint src="https://blueprintue.com/render/_nc32jrx/" height="500px">}}

-This blueprint illustrates the linetrace and selection of an appropriate audio.
+This blueprint illustrates the line trace and selection of an appropriate audio.
 {.image-caption}

 ### See it in action